Search: 82 results

 And whithersoever he turned himself, there he won, and played the man and slew the Amalekites, and rid Israel out of the hands of them that spoiled them.

-And there was sore war against the Philistines all the days of Saul; and when Saul saw any mighty man, or any valiant man, he took him to himself.
+Now the war against the Philistines was severe (brutal, relentless) all the days of Saul; and whenever Saul saw any mighty or courageous man, he recruited him for his staff.

 And Samuel turneth back after Saul, and Saul boweth himself to Jehovah;

-Then Samuel said, "Bring Agag king of Amalek to me."
-Agag came to him in fetters, saying to himself, "Surely the bitterness of death is past."
+Then Samuel said, "Bring me King Agag of the Amalekites."
+So Agag came to him trembling, thinking to himself, "Surely death is bitter!"

 And Samuel saith unto Jesse, 'Are the young men finished?' and he saith, 'Yet hath been left the youngest; and lo, he delighteth himself among the flock;' and Samuel saith unto Jesse, 'Send and take him, for we do not turn round till his coming in hither.'

-Then he took his staff in his hand, picked out for himself five smooth stones from the wadi, and he put them in his shepherd's bag, in the pouch.
-And with his sling in his hand, he approached the Philistine.
+He took his stick in his hand and chose for himself five smooth stones from the brook, and put them in the shepherd’s bag which he had, even in his pouch, and his sling was in his hand; and he approached the Philistine.

 And Jonathan stripped himself of the robe that was upon him, and gave it to David, and his garments, even to his sword, and to his bow, and to his girdle.